 Airborne transmission occurs when the pathogen is carried in dust or droplets in the air.
 Measles is an example of a virus that is transmitted with the airborne mode of transmission.

 Vehicle transmission is defined as contact with an infection in things like contaminated soil and water.
-Vector transmission is the movement of the pathogen with live things like insects which infect humans with their sting or bite.
+Vector transmission is the movement of the pathogen with live things like insects that infect humans with their sting or bite.

 The Portal of Exit

 The portal of exit is how the pathogenic microorganism leaves the reservoir.
-For example, influenza leaves the human reservoir with a cough or a sneeze and Lyme's disease leaves the tick with its infectious bite.
+For example, influenza leaves the human reservoir with a cough or a sneeze, and Lyme's disease leaves the tick with its infectious bite.